Dún Laoghaire railway station: History

 Carlisle Pier with its branch on the single track section just to the east of the station was created in 1859.

-Although it lay on a double-track railway for over ninety years, Dún Laoghaire station had only one through the platform with a bay platform facing Dublin, both on the seaward side of the station.
+Although it lay on a double-track railway for over ninety years, Dún Laoghaire station had only one through platform with a bay platform facing Dublin, both on the seaward side of the station.
 The station lay on a short section of a single line that ran from just north of the station, to just past the junction for the branch to Carlisle Pier, which was controlled by a signal box known as the 'Hole in the Wall Box.'
 This arrangement created a bottleneck for intensive steam-hauled suburban services to/from Bray.
-It was not until 1957 that CIÉ remedied the situation by providing a second through the platform.
+It was not until 1957 that CIÉ remedied the situation by providing a second through platform.
 Further improvements were carried out in connection with the introduction of DART electric trains in 1984.

 A replacement station entrance, with a combined ticket office and automated barriers, was built above the railway lines at street level in 1998.
 It was constructed with a steel framework supporting a taut sail-like canopy and with glazed panels as side features.